 Addressing the climate crisis requires drastic transformation of the world’s real economy – including food production, energy generation, transportation and infrastructure – and replacement of outmoded technology with low-emissions alternatives.
 This systemic change requires investment at an order of magnitude and speed that is unparalleled, with an estimated US$ 100 trillion of investment needed over the next 3 decades for a clean energy future.

-The NZBA brings together over 90 banks with a collective US$ 66 trillion in assets, representing 43% of banking assets worldwide to support this rapid transformation of the global economy.
+The NZBA brings together over 90 banks representing around US$ 66 trillion in assets to support this rapid transformation of the global economy.
 Banks in the Alliance commit to using robust, ambitious, science-based targets to decarbonise their lending and investment portfolios on a 1.5 degree climate trajectory to achieve net zero emissions by 2050.

 “Right here is where private finance draws the line,” said Mark Carney on Wednesday, as he announced the US$ 130 trillion in assets across 450 financial institutions which are now firmly committed to net zero under the Glasgow Financial Alliance for Net Zero (GFANZ) – which includes the Net-Zero Banking Alliance.
 “We now have the essential plumbing in place to move climate change from the fringes to the forefront of finance so that every financial decision takes climate change into account.”